-The tool-, grid- and status bars may optionally be switched off in the preferences dialog or under the options menu.
+The tool-, grid- and status bars may optionally be switched off in the preferences dialog or under the view menu.
 In the following we will describe each of the above sections in greater detail.

-• The menu bar
+- The menu bar

 - The tool bar

-- The grid bar
+- · The grid bar

 - The button panel

 - The status bar

 - The canvas

-3.1.1 The menu bar
+4.1.1 The menu bar

-The menu bar contains four main menu bar items: File, Edit, Options and Help.
+The menu bar contains the following menu bar items: File, Edit, View, Object, Options and Help.